dafny-lang/dafny/CONTRIBUTING.md

 Developers who would like to experiment with and perhaps modify Dafny source should note these resources:
 - First, there are [resources to learn about Dafny as a user](https://dafny.org/dafny/).
 - And note the [community Code of Conduct](https://github.com/dafny-lang/dafny/blob/master/.github/CODE_OF_CONDUCT.md) expected of all participating in the project.
-- The Dafny project is at [github](https://github.com/dafny-lang/dafny) with related [sibling repositories](https://github.com/dafny).
+- The Dafny project is at [github](https://github.com/dafny-lang/dafny) with related [sibling repositories](https://github.com/dafny-lang).
 - Instructions for compiling Dafny are on the [wiki](https://github.com/dafny-lang/dafny/wiki/INSTALL#building-and-developing-from-source-code)

-You can contribute by making comments to the development team most usefully by using the [Github project issues page](https://github.com/dafny-lang/dafny/issues).

 If you want to feed code changes for incorporation into the Dafny project, please note:
 - The [Dafny License](https://github.com/dafny-lang/dafny/blob/master/LICENSE.txt)